JemRF WiFi Wireless Gateway Pro and WiFi Sensor Pro MQTT Options

 JemRF

 This is our original format designed to support the RF sensors with the WiFi Wireless Gateway.
-It is now also used by the WiFi Sensor.
+It is now also used by the WiFi Sensor./ All messages are limited to each sensor resulting in a discrete MQTT message for each sensor.
+The Temperature and Humidity sensor is a single sensor so messages include both temperature and humidity in one message.
+All other sensors are discrete readings.

 The Gateway or the WiFi Sensor default topic is: [JEM {Gateway Id}] or [PEP {PEP Id}]/